-Services that are covered for you
+Services that are covered for you What you must pay when you get these services INPATIENT CARE Prior authorization (approval in

-INPATIENT CARE

-Inpatient hospital care\
+Inpatient hospital care

 Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.